 The non-profit 501(c)(3) American Birkebeiner Ski Foundation maintains 100% of the trail system.
 Donations to help cover the annual maintenance costs are welcome.
 You can help with a personal donation which may be tax deductible (consult your tax professional) and by joining the Foundation.
 We think the American Birkebeiner Trail is a pretty fantastic recreational resource.
 If you think it is as spectacular as we do, we’d love your support in making sure it stays amazing for generations to come.

-Anderson’s Maple Syrup is Presenting Sponsor of the Birkie Trail Map, below.
+Anderson’s Maple Syrup is Presenting Sponsor of the Birkie Trail Map.

 Birkie Trail ski passes are required December – March to ski on any part of the 100+ km American Birkebeiner Trail System.
+Mt.
+Telemark Village ski trail passes are required anytime skiable snow is present on the MTV trails and Tormondsen snowmaking loops.
 100% of funds collected go toward our growing costs to maintain the trail.

 By order of the Sawyer County Board of Directors, no person may use that portion of the American Birkebeiner Trail System in Sawyer County between December 1st and March 31st unless they have purchased a Trail Pass.
 Sawyer County grants to the named holder of a Trail Pass a revocable temporary license to access the Trail System.